-Founded by Claudia Segre in 2016, the Global Thinking Foundation supports, sponsors and organises activities and projects to promote financial literacy, especially towards vulnerable groups (women in trouble, children, elderly).
+Founded by Claudia Segre in 2016, Global Thinking Foundation supports, sponsors and organises activities and projects to promote financial literacy, especially towards vulnerable groups (women in trouble, children, elderly).

-The amendment included in the Legislative Degree named “Save Savings”, in effect since February 2017, created a Financial Education National Strategy Committee.
+The amendment to the Law on “Financial Education” included in the Decree-Law called “Save Savings”, implemented since February 2017, has created a Financial Literacy National Strategy Committee.
 This Committee is responsible for the central coordination of different programs, in order to improve Italy’s low level of financial literacy.

-The “Month of Financial Education” saw the performance of information and awareness-raising activities and events on the correct behavior in the management and planning of personal and family resources with the aim of guaranteeing economic well-being through the appropriate use of financial and insurance instruments and social security.
-The Month opened with the World Investor Week (“World Investor Week“) and ended October 31st, world savings day.
+The “Financial Education Month” saw the performance of information and awareness-raising activities and events on the correct behaviour in the management and planning of personal and family resources with the aim of guaranteeing economic well-being through the appropriate use of financial and insurance instruments and social security.
+The Month opened with the World Investor Week (“World Investor Week“) and ended on October 31st, World Savings Day.